aarunku5/LINGO-Eurovis-2023/README.md

             "output": "survived.",
             "explanation": "Here, the answer does not fit with the question grammatically.
 The correct answer would have been \"survive\".
 Remember to copy your answer directly from the given fact, as questions have been formed after rearranging their associated facts."

+**Insight: Selecting QASC as the root instruction, compare the distribution of tasks across domains, source dataset, and task type that fall wihtin k=10.**

 ---

 ## Correlation